i

 Ceratopsian dinosaurs had various features that helped them survive in their environments:

-• Facial Horns: Many Ceratopsians, like Triceratops, had large horns on their faces used for defence and combat.
+• Facial horns: Many Ceratopsians, like Triceratops, had large horns on their faces used for defence and combat.

-• Bony Frills: These frills provided protection for their necks and were also used for display and social signalling.
+• Bony frills: These frills provided protection for their necks and were also used for display and social signalling.

-• Robust Bodies: Ceratopsians had strong, sturdy bodies that helped them support their large heads and frills.
+• Robust bodies: Ceratopsians had strong, sturdy bodies that helped them support their large heads and frills.

-• Herbivorous Diet: They had beaks and cheek teeth adapted for eating plants and vegetation.
+• Herbivorous diet: They had beaks and cheek teeth adapted for eating plants and vegetation.

 Ceratopsian Dinosaur FAQ